ariesssxu/ariesssxu.github.io/_pages/about.md

  *Manjie Xu* is an undergraduate majoring Brain Science and Artificial Intelligence at [Kuang Yaming Honor School](https://dii.nju.edu.cn/), [Nanjing University](https://www.nju.edu.cn/) since 2018.
 He is also working in [Beijing Institute for General Artificial Intelligence(BIGAI)](https://bigai.ai/) advised by A.P.
 [Yixin Zhu](https://yzhu.io/) since 07.2021.
-He will begin my Ph.D in 2022 under the direction of A.P.
+He will begin his Master in 2022 under the direction of A.P.
 [Wei Liang](https://liangwei-bit.github.io/web/) and A.P.
 [Yixin Zhu](https://yzhu.io/).
 # Research
 He is interested in Computer Vision, Abstract Reasoning, Theory of Mind and some other topics that can make agents Smarter and more Intelligent.
 # News